MOSEK/mosek.rust/doc/source/api.rst

 ``feature``
     Feature to check out from the license system.

-Check out a license feature from the license server.
-Normally the required license features will be automatically checked out the first time it is needed by the function :ref:`fusion_optimizetrm`.
-This function can be used to check out one or more features ahead of time.
+Check out a license feature from the license server ahead of time.

-The license will remain checked out until the environment is deleted or the function :ref:`fusion_checkinlicense` is called.

-If a given feature is already checked out when this function is called, only one feature will be checked out from the license server.

 .. index:: dot